Experimental prospects for quantum decoherence measurements at colliders: Summary and Discussion

 \section{Summary and Discussion}

-In this Letter, we have studied the impact of energetic final-state radiation on an entangled two-fermion system with analytic calculation and simulated samples.
-We find that entangled fermion pairs produced at colliders show significant loss of entanglement in events with energetic final-state radiation.
+In this Letter, we have studied the impact of energetic final-state radiation on an entangled two-fermion system with analytic calculations and simulated samples.
+We find that entangled fermion pairs produced at colliders show significant decoherence in events with energetic final-state radiation.
 Several collider experiments can observe this effect.
-A statistically significant demonstration of entanglement loss is possible already today with the data collected in $\tau^+\tau^- (\gamma)$ production at the Belle II experiment and with the samples of boosted $t\bar{t} (g)$ events collected by the ATLAS and CMS experiments at the Large Hadron Collider.
+A statistically significant demonstration is possible already today with the data collected in $\tau^+\tau^- (\gamma)$ production at the Belle II experiment and with the samples of boosted $t\bar{t} (g)$ events collected by the ATLAS and CMS experiments at the Large Hadron Collider.
 Experiments at a future electron-positron collider can study this effect in $\tau^+ \tau^- (\gamma)$ production at the $Z$-pole and in $t\bar{t} (g)$ production for $\sqrt{s} > 500~\gev$.

 It should be emphasized that these projections consider only statistical uncertainties.
 Measurements of spin correlations and entanglement in boosted top quark pair production at the LHC and precision measurements of $\tau$-leptons at Belle II have demonstrated excellent control of the systematic uncertainties~\cite{CMS:2024zkc, Belle-II:2023izd}, that should be adequate for observation of decoherence.
 A follow-up analysis using full detector simulation should be performed to refine these projections.